simonsobs/sotodlib/docs/calibration.rst

 calibration
 ===========

-General description about the calibration pipeline scripts here.
+General description of the analysis scripts used to analyze datasets from our calibration hardware.

 Command line interface